Skip to main content

 The way sustainability is addressed in this course is holistic and goes far beyond the lecture slides and usual green clichés.
 Students reflect on different ways in which they can contribute to tackling the biggest problem of our time – enhancing the well-being of people whilst protecting the environment, in a positive and thoughtful way.

-The course leader took the class on a journey of deep reflection and learning, prompting passionate debates, for which we needed to read, research a lot and, of course, also design.
+The course leader took the class on a journey of deep reflection and learning, prompting passionate debates, for which we needed to read, research a lot and, of course, design.
 My fellow students were also professionals with thriving creative careers, which contributed to a very fruitful environment for collaboration.

 I now work in social housing within a major housing association, contributing to the creation of safe and sustainable communities.